-&lt;sup>8 Throughout this report, writers with multiple credits on a script were only counted once.
+$^{^{\}rm 8}$ Throughout this report, writers with multiple credits on a script were only counted once.

+In searching for solutions to these disparities, it is important to consider screen employment and screen credits as two related but distinct categories.
+Screen credits reflect only a subset of screen employment on projects that are produced, with writer credits then determined by anonymous arbitration in the case of a dispute.
 Increasing inclusion in screen means not merely hiring more women and people of color to write on screen projects, but also increasing their participation for first drafts and rewrites in order to support their representation among credited writers.